Foundations of regular variation on topological spaces: Continuous functions

-Let $\sX_0$ be the ideal on $c_0$ or $c_{00}$ obtained by excluding the zero sequence, equivalently, generated by the $\ell_\infty$-norm.
-If conditions of Theorem~\ref{thr:rv-ellp} hold (reformulated for sequences indexed by $\ZZ$), then a random element $\xi$ in $c_0$ or $c_{00}$ is regularly varying, given that the tail measure is nontrivial on the corresponding space.

-\subsection{Continuous functions}
+\section{Continuous functions}

-\paragraph{Finite-dimensional distributions} In this and subsequent sections we consider spaces of real-valued functions on $[0,1]$ or on $\R$ with various topologies.
-Unless stated otherwise, we apply the linear scaling, i.e.\ the conventional scaling of function's values.
-Then we write $t^{-1}x$ instead of $T_{t^{-1}}x$ for a function $x(u)$, $u\in\II$, where $\II$ denotes the definition domain.
-It is straightforward to extend all results to functions with values in $\R^d$ and, furthermore, to functions with values in any topological space with continuous scaling using the tools developed before for general spaces.
-In many cases it is also possible to consider functions parameterised by $\R^d$ or general Polish spaces.
+\paragraph{Finite-dimensional distributions} In this and subsequent sections, we consider spaces of real-valued functions on $[0,1]$ or on $\R$ with various topologies.
+Unless stated otherwise, we apply linear scaling, i.e.\ the conventional scaling of function values.
+We then write $t^{-1}x$ instead of $T_{t^{-1}}x$ for a function $x(u)$, $u\in\II$, where $\II$ denotes the definition domain.
+It is straightforward to extend all results to functions with values in $\R^d$ and, furthermore, to functions with values in any topological space with continuous scaling, using the tools developed previously for general spaces.
+It is also possible to consider functions parametrised by $\R^d$ or general Polish spaces.

 Let $\II$ be the parameter domain of a random function $\xi:\II\to\R$, usually $\II=[0,1]$ or $\II=\R$.